← Back to Blogs

 If you have just recently heard the term “vector database” for the first time, you are not alone.
 Although vector databases have been around for a few years, they’ve just recently drawn the wider developer community’s attention.

-The excitement around vector databases is closely related to the release of ChatGPT.
+The excitement around vector databases - sometimes referred to as AI databases - is closely related to the release of ChatGPT.
 Since late 2022, the public has started to understand the capabilities of state-of-the-art large language models (LLMs), while developers have realized that vector databases can enhance these models further.

-This article will walk through what vector databases are and explain some of their core concepts, such as vector embeddings and vector search.
-Then, we will dive into the technical details of how distance metrics are used in vector search and how vector indexes enable efficient retrieval.
-Once we have a fundamental understanding of vector databases, we will discuss their use cases and the current tool landscape.
+This article will explain some of their core concepts, such as vector embeddings and vector search.
+Then, we will dive into the technical details of using distance metrics in vector search and how vector indexes enable efficient retrieval.
+Once we have a fundamental understanding, we will discuss use cases and the current tool landscape.

 What is a Vector Database?